echeran/smile-of-murugan/webbook/chapter18.md

 and stiffness characteristic for all writing of this period: it is academic, pedantic, but the *sujet* itself forced the writer's hand to such extent that it is even today quite readable, “last but not least for its quaintness" (R. E. Asher).
-Vedanayagam Pillai was, howTAMIL RENAISSANCE
-281
-ever, more of a scholar, reformer and enthusiast than a creative writer.
+Vedanayagam Pillai was, however, more of a scholar, reformer and enthusiast than a creative writer.

 An entirely different book in many respects is Rajam Iyer's